buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcTypeObject.md

 > IFC2x3 CHANGE  The attribute aggregate type has been changed from LIST to SET.

 ### Types
-Reference to the relationship IfcRelDefinedByType and thus to those occurrence objects, which are defined by this type.
+Reference to the relationship IfcRelDefinesByType and thus to those occurrence objects, which are defined by this type.

 ## Formal Propositions